Totchinuko/apiconan.totchinuko.fr/nameplate.md

 Return the display name of the actor that will directly be displayed in the nameplate.

 ## Tot_I_NameplateBase <small>Client</small>
 The nameplate itself.
-You'll receive a reference of that interface on various nameplate ticks if you implement `Tot_I_NameplateElement` or get one throught the `Tot_I_NameplateManager`
+You'll receive a reference of that interface on various nameplate ticks if you implement `Tot_I_NameplateElement` or get one thought the `Tot_I_NameplateManager`

 ### GetOpacity
 ```csharp